 Fearless or Stupid?
 The Dirty Bulk for Dummies

 Building muscle is a pain in the butt.
-It take months, if not years of strict dieting to gain real mass and most men aren’t starting at the same place, or with access to steroids, or that awesome gene that turns everything into muscle with a little force.
+It takes months, if not years of strict dieting to gain real mass and most men aren’t starting at the same place, or with access to steroids, or that awesome gene that turns everything into muscle with a little force.
 Building muscle takes years and starting late can make it seem like eternity.

 That’s why so many men look to the dirty bulk, a notorious mass gainer that only the brave, or the stupid, take on.
 It consists of a heavy diet of eating as much food as humanly possible, even if it’s total crap.
 It has some of the fastest results, and worst of drawbacks.
 Regardless of the risk, men everywhere engage this beast for a taste of thick mass.